chanlilong/4D_NET_pytorch/README.md

     - These coordinates are used to grab the CNN features from the RGB Image to create a sepearte Pseudo Image
     - This is then concatenated with the LiDAR Point Pillars Pseudo Image later
 ![PseudoImages](./images/pseudoimg.png)

+## Anchorbox Calculation
+- K-Means analysis of ground truth boxes are used
+- Look at Stats.ipynb

 ## How to Train
 - Edit the dataset root location in train_KITTI.py: